MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 > ## git vs. GitHub
 >
 > `git` is the software used for version control, while GitHub is a hosting service.
 You can use `git` locally (without using an online hosting service), or you can use it with other hosting services such as GitLab or BitBucket.
-> Other examples of version control software include SVN and Mercurial.
+> Other examples of version control software include Subversion (`svn`) and Mercurial (`hg`).
 >
 {: .callout}

-MolSSI recommends using the software `git` for version control, and [GitHub] as a hosting service, though there are other options.
+MolSSI recommends using `git` for version control, and [GitHub] as a hosting service, though there are other options.

 Recommended Hosting Service: [GitHub]
 Other hosting Services: [GitLab], [BitBucket]

 ## Making Commits

-You should have git installed and configured from the [setup] instructions.
+You should have `git` installed and configured from the [setup] instructions.

 In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.

 First, use a terminal to `cd` into the top directory of the local repository.

-In order for git to keep track of your project, or any changes in your project, you must first tell it that you want it to do this.
+In order for `git` to keep track of your project, or any changes in your project, you must first tell it that you want it to do this.
 You must manually create check-points in your project if you wish to have points to return to.
-If you were not using the CookieCutter, you would first have to initialize your project (ie tell git that you were working on a project) using the command `git init`.
+If you were not using the CookieCutter, you would first have to initialize your project (i.e. tell `git` that you were working on a project) using the command `git init`.

-When we ran the CMS CookieCutter, it actually initialized the use of `git` for us, added our files, and made a commit (how convenient!).
+When we ran the CMS CookieCutter, it actually initialized `git` for us, added our files, and made a commit (how convenient!).
 We can see this by typing the following into the terminal on Linux or Mac

 ~~~
 $ ls -la